jayaprada-behera/SocialSignUp/README.md

 #Google
  Install cocoa pod for Google sign in.
- Its very simple to use .everything is availabe in google developer guide.
+ Insert one more row for URLTypes in Info.plist .In URLScheme we have to mention key got from google and BundleID Its very simple to use .everything is availabe in google developer guide.
  GIDSignIn is used for signIn ,Signout and Disconnect